-Mr. McGee earned a postgraduate research degree from the University of Edinburgh in Scotland and a J.D. from Villanova University in 2009, both with honors.
-Mr. McGee studied the history and philosophy of law at Edinburgh and was honored as a Dean's Merit scholar at Villanova Law.
-In 2005, he graduated from the University of Scranton with a B.A. in philosophy as well as media technologies.
+Mr. McGee earned a research degree from the University of Edinburgh in Scotland as well as a J.D. from Villanova University in 2009, both with honors.
+Mr. McGee studied the history and philosophy of law at Edinburgh, and was honored as a Dean's Merit Scholar at Villanova Law.
+In 2005, he graduated from the University of Scranton with a B.A. in Philosophy as well as Media and Information Technology.